 • 96% of consumers would shop again with a retailer based on a good returns experience

 From a technology standpoint, omnichannel retailing is to utilize headless commerce to improve flexibility and offer commerce options to customers anywhere they are located.
-Headless commerce decouples the front-end and back-end dependencies that eCommerce traditionally was constrained by.
+Headless commerce decouples the front-end and back-end dependencies that ecommerce traditionally was constrained by.
+In this way, brands are provided with endless customization options, ensuring the optimal experience from mobile/desktop to in-store.

 With the increased adoption of technology by both consumers and competitors, now is the time to think long and hard about where your business ranks.
 At Vaimo, we can begin with a deep dive into what your customers currently think about your omnichannel experience.
 After discovering an honest perception from your consumers, we can use this data to build a quality strategy forward.